geo2france/MapStoreExtension/docs/technical_guides/index.en.md

 ## Configuration notes

-- Plugin is declared in `assets/index.json` with name `panel-editor`.
+- Plugin is declared in `assets/index.json` with name `panel_editor`.
 - Extension name is defined in `config.js`.
 - Runtime configuration is in `configs/localConfig.json`.
+- Automatic fields (`auto`) are resolved in helpers, then injected into the transaction at save time.
+- The `requests` layer also validates WFS-T XML responses: an HTTP `200` containing an OGC/WFS error is treated as an application error.

 ## Additional reference